Was

 Thinking about origins needs original thinking.

-thinking about origins, we cannot always rely on natural selection.
+we cannot always rely on the principle of natural selection.

 lead to simplicism and just-so stories.